danofsteel32/gstreasy/README.md

 with GstPipeline(tee_cmd) as pipeline:
     while pipeline:
         buffer = pipeline.pop()
+        # do whatever you want with the buffer's ndarray
     # Meanwhile recording.mp4 is being written
 ```

 ### Develop

-All dev tasks can be handled with the `run.sh` script but it just
+All dev tasks can be handled with the `run.sh` script but it just wraps standard
-wraps standard tools if you can't use it.
+tools if you can't/don't want use it.

 - `python -m pip install -e .[dev,doc]` to install deps
 - `tox` to run tests for py3.7 and py3.10.